Rare and custom vintage BSA/Lincoln Jeffries airguns

 Colour cased and inlaid trigger block/guard;

 With many thanks to Mick for supplying these photos of an extraordinary rifle.
 (BSA revived the pop-up breach concept six decades or so later in the BSA Merlin youth rifle).
-If you look at the Patents thread in the Resources section of this site, you can seen the 1905 plans for it:
+Here is the 1905 patent:

 Early Lincoln air rifle in SMLE stock